No products in the cart.

 Requires Additional Processing

-Removing THC from the equation requires more manipulation.
+Removing THC from the equation requires more processing.
 While the process is safe, tried, and true, making broad-spectrum CBD does require more work than full-spectrum CBD.

 More Expensive Than Full-Spectrum CBD